 Ponzi scheme fraudsters solicit new victims by promising to invest funds in opportunities claimed to generate high returns with little or no risk.
 In many Ponzi schemes, the scammers focus on attracting new money to make promised payments to earlier-stage investors to create the false appearance that investors are profiting from a legitimate business.
 But with little or no legitimate earnings, Ponzi schemes require a consistent flow of money from new investors to continue.
 Ponzi schemes tend to collapse when it becomes difficult to recruit new investors or when a large number of investors ask to cash out.

 The Ponzi scammer contacts his potential victims and convinces them that he has a wonderful investment opportunity that offers a far greater return than the average investment, such as rock-solid bank or bond interest.
-In many cases, the returns promised by the scammer are in the order of over 30% interest or more, which should set off alarm bells in anybody who has the sort of money to invest in such ventures.
+In many cases, the returns promised by the scammer are in the order of over 10% interest or more when banks and other lenders are only offering 1% or 2% interest, which should set off alarm bells in anybody who has the sort of money to invest in such ventures.
 The scammer will even produce fancy paperwork that he has fabricated to con the sucker into believing that the proposed investment is legitimate.

 For a short while, the investor will receive that huge interest payment periodically and is encouraged by the scammer to tell all his friends about this fantastic moneymaking opportunity.
 The scammer ensures that the new flock of suckers also get paid that high rate of return for a while, but when no more suckers can be enrolled, the scheme can then be folded.

-Some Ponzi scammers even have the gall to inform the suckers that the interest rates on their bogus investment have dried up because the alleged company is experiencing hard times and only an injection of further capital will enable it to return to that mythical high percentage interest payment regime.
+Some Ponzi scammers even have the gall to inform the suckers that the interest rates on their bogus investment have dried up because the alleged company, such as a mythical silver mine in Brazil, is experiencing hard times and only an injection of further capital will enable it to return to that high percentage interest payment regime.
 Thus the scammer often actually squeezes more money out of the suckers, who throw good money after bad in the hope that they can recover what they have already lost.
 The whole Ponzi scam relies on the greed and naivety of people, but of course most scams operate on this basis.

 For decades, a highly respected solicitor by the name of John Gordon Bradfield had a legal practice in the suburb of Dural, an affluent semi-rural area of north-western Sydney.
 He latched onto a scheme to defraud his clients by offering high return investments in the form of interest on loans to a property developer who was allegedly building units and town houses at Hawks Nest and other areas of NSW.